Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Bayesian augmented learning with variable selection

-While the inclusion of the psuedo-outcomes $\bm{V}_2$ and $\bm{V}$ in the model was instrumental to the goal of sampling from $p(\varphi \mid \by_1,\by_2)$, Algorithm~\ref{algo} also provides a means to sample from their posterior distribution.
-The probability $\mathbb{E}[A_{ij}^\opt]$ that the optimal treatment at the $j$th stage for the $i$th individual is equal to 1 can be estimated with the frequency of the event $A^\opt_{ij}=1$, as defined in \eqref{eq:alt_opt1}, in the posterior sample.
-The corresponding estimated individual optimal treatment $\hat{a}_{ij}^\opt$ is given by the mode of the posterior distribution of $A_{ij}^\opt$.\\ The hyper-parameters $a$ and $b$ control both the prior distribution of the probability of inclusion of a regressor, and, as apparent in \eqref{eq:corr}, the correlation across the significance of common regressors across stages.
-We assign them a prior and discuss, in the Supplementary Material, a Metropolis--Hastings step to deal with their update in Algorithm \ref{algo}.
+The joint distribution of observations, pseudo-outcomes, and parameters is defined by combining the BAL model in \eqref{eq:aug_model} with the regression functions in \eqref{eq:normal_reg}, the DSS prior in \eqref{eq:ss_prior1}, and independent normal priors for $(\sigma_1^2, \sigma_2^2)$.
+The full conditional distributions of all model components, derived in Appendix \ref{sec:FC}, form the basis of a Gibbs sampling algorithm for posterior inference, with steps outlined in Algorithm~\ref{algo} in the Appendix.
+We note that, while the inclusion of the pseudo-outcomes primarily serves to facilitate posterior sampling, Algorithm~\ref{algo} also enables direct sampling from their posterior distribution.
+As a by-product, the probability $\mathbb{E}[A_{ij}^\opt]$ that the optimal treatment at the $j$th stage for the $i$th individual is equal to 1 can be estimated with the frequency of the event $A^\opt_{ij}=1$, as defined in \eqref{eq:alt_opt1}, in the posterior sample.
+The corresponding estimated individual optimal treatment $\hat{a}_{ij}^\opt$ is given by the mode of the posterior distribution of $A_{ij}^\opt$.